jatupan1989/boomjum1989/The-matrix-scope.md

 ### Domain-level scope

-Rules in domain-level scope will apply *only* to web sites which share the same domain as the scope domain.
+Rules in domain-level scope will apply *only* to web sites which domain matches the domain of the scope.

+Domain-level scopes are narrower than global scope, but broader than site-level scopes.
+Rules in a domain-level scope will apply only to all websites matching the domain name of the scope.

 For example, all rules in domain-level scope `http://∗.example.com` will apply to `http://www.example.com`, http://forums.example.com`, `http://where.am.i.example.com`, etc.

 ### Site-level scope

+Rules in domain-level scope will apply *only* to web sites which hostname matches exactly the hostname of the scope.

+Site-level scopes are the most narrow of all level of scopes.
+Rules in a site-level scope will apply only to *one* single web site.

+For example, all rules in domain-level scope `http://∗.example.com` will apply to `http://www.example.com`, http://forums.example.com`, `http://where.am.i.example.com`, etc.

 ### Scope precedence